michaelr-xyz/michaelr-xyz/index.md

 ## Skills

-- **Networking:** Expertise in designing and managing network infrastructures, including advanced routing protocols, switching, and security practices.
-Proficient in cloud and virtual networking, troubleshooting, and implementing high availability solutions.
+- **Networking:** Design and manage network infrastructures, including advanced routing protocols, switching, and security practices.
+Implement and optimize cloud and virtual networking solutions, troubleshoot issues, and ensure high availability with redundant devices and power systems.

-- **Server & Workstation Virtualization:** Skilled in VMware, Hyper-V, and Xen technologies for efficient virtualization.
+- **Server & Workstation Virtualization:** Utilize VMware, Hyper-V, and Xen technologies for efficient virtualization.

-- **Cloud Infrastructure Management:** Experienced with AWS, Microsoft Azure, and Google Cloud Platform.
+- **Cloud Infrastructure Management:** Manage cloud environments with AWS, Microsoft Azure, and Google Cloud Platform, ensuring performance and security.

-- **High Availability & Clustering:** Implemented clustering solutions and redundant systems to ensure high availability.
+- **High Availability & Clustering:** Implement clustering solutions and redundant systems to maintain high availability.

-- **Business Continuity & Disaster Recovery:** Developed robust backup and disaster recovery strategies to minimize operational disruptions.
+- **Business Continuity & Disaster Recovery:** Develop and execute backup and disaster recovery strategies to ensure uninterrupted business operations.

-- **Storage Solutions:** Managed and optimized SAN and NAS, configuring for high availability and performance, including data redundancy and replication.
+- **Storage Solutions:** Manage and optimize SAN and NAS systems, configure for high availability, performance, and scalability.
+Implement data redundancy, RAID configurations, snapshots, and replication.
+Design storage architectures that support business growth and integrate with network infrastructure for seamless data access.
+Manage network-based storage protocols like iSCSI and Fibre Channel, including segmented storage networks to enhance performance and security, while ensuring data integrity and compliance.

-- **Operating System Administration:** Proficient in Windows Server, Linux, Unix, and macOS.
+- **Operating System Administration:** Administer Microsoft Windows Server, Linux, Unix, and macOS environments.

-- **Productivity Suite Management:** Administered Microsoft 365 and Google Workspace environments.
+- **Productivity Suite Management:** Provision, migrate, and administer Microsoft 365 and Google Workspace environments.

-- **Email Management:** Managed Microsoft Exchange Server and Microsoft 365 email systems, focusing on security and performance.
+- **Email Management:** Provision, migrate, and administer email systems, including Microsoft Exchange Server and Microsoft 365.
+Manage email security, ensure reliable communication, and optimize email performance.

-- **Database Management:** Deployed and administered MSSQL and MySQL databases, ensuring data integrity and security.
+- **Database Management:** Deploy and administer database systems, including Microsoft SQL Server (MSSQL) and MySQL.
+Design database schemas, perform backups, optimize performance, and ensure data integrity and security.

-- **Compliance Auditing:** Knowledgeable in HIPAA and PCI compliance, maintaining documentation and changelogs.
+- **Compliance Auditing:** Understand and apply HIPAA and PCI compliance requirements.
+Build and maintain compliance in new and existing environments while meeting business requirements.
+Work with compliance vendors and auditors to ensure adherence to industry standards and regulatory requirements.
+Document compliance processes, maintain an up-to-date changelog, and keep documentation current.

-- **Web Server Administration:** Deployed and managed IIS and Apache web servers, including DNS, domain registration, SSL, load balancing, and WAF.
-Streamlined web technologies for improved performance.
+- **Web Server Administration:** Deploy, configure, and manage web servers, including IIS and Apache, across Windows and Linux environments.
+Handle web technologies such as DNS management, domain registration, and SSL certificate management.
+Implement load balancing and configure Web Application Firewalls (WAF) to secure applications.
+Automate web server tasks and streamline existing technologies for improved performance and efficiency.

-- **Online Marketing:** Utilized web analytics, SEO, online advertising, and email marketing to enhance online presence and effectiveness.
+- **Online Marketing:** Utilize web analytics tools and implement SEO strategies to enhance online presence.
+Manage online advertising campaigns and email marketing practices.
+Integrate marketing tools to consolidate and streamline marketing efforts for improved effectiveness and reach.

-- **Problem Resolution & Support:** Diagnosed and resolved complex technical issues efficiently.
-Documented resolutions and communicated effectively to technical and non-technical stakeholders.
+- **Problem Resolution & Support:** Diagnose and resolve complex technical issues across diverse IT environments.
+Deliver exceptional value by identifying root causes, implementing effective solutions, and minimizing downtime.
+Troubleshoot server, network, and application problems, leveraging deep knowledge of system configurations and performance metrics.
+Understand and define technical issues in collaboration with non-technical staff, using empathy and compassion to address concerns effectively.
+Communicate technical issues clearly to both technical and non-technical stakeholders.
+Document and maintain changelogs of applied resolutions to ensure transparency and facilitate future troubleshooting.

-- **Technical Documentation & Communication:** Created detailed technical documentation, project documentation, and facilitated user acceptance testing (UAT).
-Communicated technical information clearly and empathetically.
+- **Technical Documentation & Communication:** Create clear and comprehensive technical documentation that supports effective problem resolution, project management, and system maintenance.
+Document technical issues, applied resolutions, and maintain changelogs to ensure transparency and continuity.
+Prepare detailed project documentation, including requirements, plans, and progress reports.
+Facilitate user acceptance testing (UAT) to validate that solutions meet customer needs and expectations.
+Communicate complex technical information in an understandable manner to both technical and non-technical audiences, enhancing collaboration and supporting organizational goals.

-- **Customer Service:** Delivered high-quality support, understanding client needs, resolving issues promptly, and maintaining professional interactions.
+- **Customer Service:** Provide high-quality support with a focus on understanding and addressing client needs.
+Resolve complex issues promptly while minimizing disruption and ensuring satisfaction.
+Explain technical details clearly to non-technical users and manage customer interactions with professionalism and patience.
+Apply solution-based methodologies to handle challenging situations, ensuring concerns are addressed and resolved effectively.
+Follow up through detailed documentation and changelogs, communicating complex information with simplicity to ensure clarity and effective communication.
+Enhance the customer experience by actively listening, offering timely solutions, and maintaining clear and transparent communication throughout the process.